Many Los Angeles interior designers have risen to celebrity status in the City of Angels, but today we’re honing in on 5 whom we love.

 This includes Luxe Interior + Design, Modern Luxury Interiors, and the Los Angeles Times.
 Like our other top designers, the list goes on and on.

-She has an eye for organic materials used to incorporate wabi-sabi and she creates a subtle comfortable feeling in her spaces.
-Something you just can’t place your finger on it, but you can sure feel it all around you.
+Tatum embraces wabi-sabi design, a Japanese term that finds beauty in imperfections.
+She has an eye for organic materials incorporating wabi-sabi, creating a subtle, comfortable feeling in her spaces.
+Something you can’t place your finger on it, but you can sure feel it all around you.

 They’ve done restoration work on some of the most notable mid-century homes found in Los Angeles, and we have lots of them.